-COVID-19 Claiming Lives Inside Arizona Prisons
+COVID-19 claiming lives inside Arizona prisons

 In early March, a coalition of state and nationwide criminal justice reform organizations called for the Arizona Department of Health Services to perform health inspections in all state prisons, as the risk of COVID-19 spread grows each day.

-In a letter to DHS Director Dr. Cara Christ, they urged her and other health officials to make sure that Center for Disease Control and Prevention guidelines are being followed consistently inside prisons.
+In a letter to DHS Director Dr. Cara Christ, they urged her and other health officials to make sure that Centers for Disease Control and Prevention guidelines are being followed consistently inside prisons.

 The coalition included examples of why they believe the Department of Corrections, Rehabilitation and Reentry is putting people at great risk of becoming seriously ill.
 Numerous accounts show “serious inconsistencies between what ADCRR has publicly announced it is doing to adhere to CDC guidelines and the reality of what people who live and work in these facilities are seeing.”